Ronfer/fastapi-mongodb-restapi-boilerplate/README.md

-FastAPI boilerplate project with basic Async CRUD operations, JWT authenticated endpoints and MongoDB as backend.
+FastAPI boilerplate project with basic Async CRUD operations, JWT authenticated endpoints and MongoDB as database.

 # How to use